shanekeane/monte-carlo-decryption/README.md

 # Monte-carlo-decryption
 This uses the Metropolis-Hastings algorithm to decode a text created with a substitution cipher.
-I.e. each symbol, comprising letters and a limited number of other symbols, are substituted uniquely with another one of the symbols
+I.e. each symbol, the symbols comprising letters and a limited number of other symbols, is substituted uniquely with another one of the symbols

 # Description
 - The method requires the creation of a transition matrix.
 A demo and code is used for producing a transition matrix from War and Peace.
 The version of War and Peace is taken from Project Gutenberg.